• Access

 Let’s see a little bit more about all of these tools.

 The Scoring Wheel is a tool that allows you to create beautiful, edgy, and crispy folds on your materials.
 To give you the best results, Cricut has designed The Scoring Wheel with two different tips, 01 and 02.
-Depending on the material you select, Design Space will suggest you the tip you need.
+Depending on the material you select, Design Space will suggest to you the tip you need.

 The Engraving Tip is something that many crafters have been waiting for!
 With this tool, you’ll be able to engrave a wide variety of materials.